-Before you can start vertical farming and grow food vertically, you need to get the right vertical farming equipment first.
+Before you can start vertical farming, grow food vertically and bring your creative vertical farming ideas to action, you need to get the right vertical farming equipment first.
 Though, don’t be shocked by the costs.

 Vertical farming equipment comes with a price tag.
 However, whereas initial costs are high, you are likely to yield a good return on investment in the longer term.
 Plus, by farming vertically you are doing your bit to support sustainable agriculture ans the circular economy.